qzhang503/proteoQ/README.md

 [MaxQuant](https://www.maxquant.org/) and [Spectrum
 Mill](https://www.agilent.com/en/products/software-informatics/masshunter-suite/masshunter-for-life-science-research/spectrum-mill)
 searches, for 6-, 10- 11- or 16-plex TMT experiments using Thermo’s
 Orbitrap mass analyzers.
+It is also capable of processing the LFQ data from [MaxQuant](https://www.maxquant.org/).
 Peptide and protein results are then produced with users’ selection of parameters in data filtration, alignment and normalization.
 The package further offers a suite of tools and functionalities in statistics, informatics and data visualization by creating ‘wrappers’ around published R routines.\[1\]

 (Click <strong>[Recent
 Posts](https://proteoq.netlify.com/#posts)</strong> for additional